danielchang0012/YTTitleSuggest/README.md

 The titles are from 6 years of Youtube Trending data.

-It also utilizes models from OpenAI (ChatGPT 3.5 and Davinci 3.0) to come up with full titles and descriptions.
+It also utilizes models from OpenAI (ChatGPT 3.5 and Davinci 3.0) to generate full titles and descriptions.

 # Data: